 - Two-day excursion to Kanchanaburi and the River Kwai

-- 10 day excursion to Chiang Mai, Thailand inclusive of a four-day trek w/white water rafting in the mountains of northern Thailand
+- 10-day excursion to Chiang Mai, Thailand inclusive of a four-day trek with white water rafting in the mountains of northern Thailand

-- Two day retreat at the Jesuit Seven Fountains spiritual center
+- A retreat at the Jesuit Seven Fountains spiritual center

-- Six day stopover trip in Hong Kong, China
+- Multi-day stopover trip in Hong Kong, China

 - Volunteer opportunities at a local government neighborhood grade school and other local charitable organizations

 All students have the ability to travel during two 10-day independent travel periods.
-The first extended travel period begins after mid-term exams and the second follows final exams at the end of the semester.
+The first extended travel period begins prior to the start of the fall semester in August and the second follows final exams at the end of the semester in December.

 Bangkok's Suvarnabhumi International Airport serves as one of the most important transportation hubs for Southeast Asia with direct flights on multiple airlines to Bali, Nepal, India, Singapore, Laos, Vietnam, Malaysia, Cambodia, Philippines, China, Japan, Hong Kong, Macau, Australia, New Zealand, etc.

-Presently, the US dollar is very strong relative to Asian currencies making travel relatively inexpensive compared to Europe and North America.
+Presently, the U.S. dollar is strong relative to Asian currencies, making travel relatively inexpensive compared to Europe and North America.